slerman12/Builder/UnifiedML/src/README.md

 ### Sponsorships & support

-This library is built by a single individual from low-income means on the funding of graduate student wage.
+This library is built by a single individual from low-income means on the funding of a graduate student wage.
 [Please support financially by sponsoring if you can]()  and if you have access to compute and resources that you would be willing to contribute, email [slerman12@gmail.com]().

 ### Push-requests